About Jackson County

 - The Newport Area Chamber of Commerce, accessible at https://newportarkansaschamber.com/, provides business development resources, networking opportunities, and information about operating a business in Jackson County.

-For comprehensive business entity searches including corporations, limited liability companies (LLCs), partnerships, and other registered business entities, the Arkansas Secretary of State Business & Commercial Services division maintains the central registry.
+For full business entity searches including corporations, limited liability companies (LLCs), partnerships, and other registered business entities, the Arkansas Secretary of State Business & Commercial Services division maintains the central registry.
 The Secretary of State's online business entity search is available at https://www.sos.arkansas.gov/business-commercial-services-bcs/business-entity-search/, providing free access to corporation and LLC registration records, registered agents, filing history, and status information.
 Professional and occupational licenses are generally issued by state-level boards and commissions rather than county offices; these can be verified through the respective Arkansas state licensing boards.

 Sales tax permits are issued by the Arkansas Department of Finance and Administration and are required for businesses selling tangible goods or taxable services.
-Building permits, zoning compliance, and land use permits in unincorporated Jackson County are handled by the Jackson County Judge's office and the county's planning and zoning department if one exists; incorporated cities like Newport and Tuckerman issue their own building permits within city limits.
+Building permits, zoning compliance, and land use permits in unincorporated Jackson County are handled by Jackson County Judge's office and Jackson County's planning and zoning department if one exists; incorporated cities like Newport and Tuckerman issue their own building permits within city limits.
 Local business license requirements may vary by county, and business owners should contact the city clerk's office in Newport, Tuckerman, or other incorporated towns for specific municipal business license and permit requirements.

 Elections & Voter Records